The Colorful Doors of Dublin

-I know we mainly blog about Italy but from time to time we do travel to other places, and for those that know me well, know that I have an obsession with wooden doors.
-I have thousands of photos from doors in Italy and occasionally share them; mostly on my Instagram.
+I know we mainly blog about Italy but from time to time we travel to other places, and those that know me well, know that I have an obsession with wooden doors.
+My collection has thousands of photos from doors in Italy and occasionally share them; mostly on my Instagram.

 Again, it is not clear whether or not George Moore actually began the door-painting craze.
 Although obviously, it did catch on.
 The period of architectural development termed “Georgian Dublin” took place in the city from the 18th-19th centuries.
 It is a design element characterized by using a uniform style in a neighborhood.
 This symmetry was mandated by the building regulations.
 The painting of the doors in unusual colors was the only way for those that lived there to make their home distinctive.
 I actually attribute the same concept to that of the colored houses on the island of Burano in Venice.
 Entire houses are painted with the bright and unusual colors Burano Venice.

 3. This legend is told that after Queen Victoria died, England ordered Irish citizens to paint the doors black in mourning.
 In rebellion, the Irish painted them in bright colors.
 Ahhh, that Irish temperament!

 4. Another tale is that the painting of colorful doors was started by women.
 Women painted their doors so their drunk husbands wouldn’t mistake other homes for their own and crawl into bed with another woman.